 Major Players

 The US is a major player in the world beef market.
-Even with a reduced inventory of beef cows, the US is again expected to be the top producer of beef in the world in 2024, with production of just under 1.2 million metric tons of beef (Table 1).
-The US is also the top consumer of beef, consuming just over 1.2 million metric tons of beef each year.
+Even with a reduced inventory of beef cows, the US is again expected to be the top producer of beef in the world in 2024, with production of just over 12.1 million metric tons of beef (Table 1).
+The US is also the top consumer of beef, consuming just over 12.7 million metric tons of beef each year.

 On the trade front, the US is a top 5 importer and top 5 exporter of beef.
-Recently, the US had been the 3rd largest exporter of beef, but India recently passed the US to claim the 3rd spot.
-This made the US the world’s 4th largest exporter of beef.
+In 2023, the US was the leader in value of beef exports (Figure 1) but was 4th in the quantity of beef exported (Figure 2).
+India recently passed the US to claim the 3rd spot in volume.
 On the other hand, the US has firmly been the 2nd largest importer of beef in the world, behind only China.

 Relative Value of US Beef Imports and Exports